John G. Rudy in his book, “Wordsworth and the Zen Mind” says sabi is the bedrock of Zen enlightenment. Here is the full quote:

-“Sabi is the mood of rested wakefulness that time spent in nature brings.” – Richard R Powell
+“Sabi is the mood of rested wakefulness that a well provisioned time in nature brings.” – Richard R Powell

 But is Sabi Non-Attachment?

-Is sabi the same as non-attachment?
-I hope that my discussion above clarifies that it is not. instead it is a mood that is essential for the state of mind that can produce non-attachment.
+I hope that my discussion above clarifies that sabi is not the same as non-attachment. instead it is a mood that is essential for the state of mind that can produce non-attachment.
 From a rational perspective it helps us recognize the conceptual framework we use to filter the world through, and in recognizing that, we can begin to let go of the grid-work of categories that make up the framework.
 From a subjective perspective it is an opening sensation that satisfies at a deep level.

-To summarize it as succinctly as I can, Sabi can lead to an awareness of suchness, and so to freedom from the constraints of both conceptual categories AND all judgements, expectations, and hopes for what “should be,” “could be,” “ought to be” or “might be.”
+To summarize as succinctly as I can, Sabi often leads to an awareness of suchness, and so to freedom from the constraints of both conceptual categories AND all judgements, expectations, and hopes for what “should be,” “could be,” “ought to be” or “might be.”

 Maturity and Depth

 Kensho is a good word, because it describes a kind of enlightenment that is mostly fleeting.
 I could go out into the wilderness again and again in search of sabi moments, basking in the paradoxical feeling of union and individuation, but if that is all I ever did, I would not be enlightened.